distanceworkshops/distanceworkshops.github.io/intro-oct-2023.md

 You should have familiarity, not necessarily proficiency, with the R programming language; code will be provided for conducting the 9 workshop exercises.

 ## Registration
 The registration fee is 225 GBP.
 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).
-Registration is now open with the St Andrews Online Shop at their website (link in next section).
-Registration is now closed.
+Registration is achieved using the [St Andrews Online Shop](https://onlineshop.st-andrews.ac.uk/conferences-and-events/events/creem/online-live-workshop-introductory-distance-sampling-9th-20th-ocotber-2023) at their website. **Registration is now open**.
+Closing date for registration is **22 September 2023**.

 ### Payment
 Payment should be made using the online store at the University of St Andrews.
 Follow the previous link to the online store to register and make payment.